 Victor opts to date Mia, while Felix tries to woo Mia’s popular best friend, trying to overcome his shyness.
 And by Christmas, Victor has convinced himself that he is straight, even though he knows that to be a lie.
 Meanwhile, secrets are coming out at home, as his sister discovers the reason for the family move, and Victor finds himself trying to keep the family unit together.

 However, this is easier said than done, and while Victor tells Felix, he waits to tell Mia.
 He knows this is wrong, but he can’t break the news before the summer prom.
-And so as the summer comes into view, Mia and Victor attend the dance, but waiting in the wings is Benji, whose relationship is slowly unravelling, with Victors kiss the reason.
-And as the prom gets into full swing, Benji and Victor sneak outside and finally find love and comfort in each other’s arms; Mia looking on with shock as she sees them kiss.
-The boys oblivious to her presence.
+And so, as the summer comes into view, Mia and Victor attend the dance, but waiting in the wings is Benji, whose relationship is slowly unravelling, with Victor’s kiss the reason.
+As the prom gets into full swing, Benji and Victor sneak outside and finally find love and comfort in each other’s arms; Mia looks on with shock as she sees them kiss, the boys oblivious to her presence.
 But that’s not the only revelation prom night will bring, as Victor finally comes out to his parents as they also announce some shocking news.

 LOVE, VICTOR – SEASON TWO

 EPISODE ONE – PERFECT SUMMER BUBBLE